boarded wall

 “boarded wall” in BSL - Quick Reference Snapshot

-• Palm Orientation: Palm generally faces towards your non-dominant side throughout the sign.
+• Palm Orientation: Palm generally faces slightly inwards or downwards.

 5 Memorisation Tricks for the BSL Sign “boarded wall”